ShahbazianR/Fair-XAI-MARL/README.md

 After running the script, the results will be printed and plotted, showing the performance of the proposed method compared to the base method in terms of fairness, explainability, and reward.

-## Example Output
+##  Output (for 3 nodes and 10 tasks)
 \`\`\`plaintext
 Proposed Method:
-Average System Fairness: 0.789
+Average System Fairness: 0.749
-Average System Explainability: 0.612
+Average System Explainability: 0.440
-Average System Reward: 2.345
+Average System Reward: 2.115
-Agent 1 Average Reward: 2.301
+Agent 1 Average Reward: 1.247
-...
+Agent 2 Average Reward: 1.402
+Agent 3 Average Reward: 3.695

 Base Method:
-Average System Fairness: 0.659
+Average System Fairness: 0.538
-Average System Explainability: 0.543
+Average System Explainability: 0.067
-Average System Reward: 2.123
+Average System Reward: 2.376
-Agent 1 Average Reward: 2.087
+Agent 1 Average Reward: 0.913
-...
+Agent 2 Average Reward: 0.662
+Agent 3 Average Reward: 5.553
 \`\`\`

-## Visualization

-The script generates plots to visualize the fairness score, explainability score, and average reward over iterations.
-Additionally, it provides agent-specific plots for reward, fairness, and explainability over iterations.
+The figures for this simulation is also given.
+In the paper we publish the results for 10 nodes and 100 tasks.

 ## License